-And unlike the Bankwest and Commbank ads, they chose not to (or didn’t even think about) including more subtle colour and logo placements though.
+And unlike the Bankwest and Commbank ads, they chose not to (or didn’t even think about) include more subtle colour and logo placements.

 ANZ colours are Blue and Black.
-We’d have thought it would have been easy enough to ask him to wear a a navy polo shirt for example.
+We’d have thought it’d have been easy enough to ask him to wear a a navy polo shirt, for example.
 But nope, he’s head to toe in black clothing.

 And the story?

-Well, here’s where the advert starts to go a bit wrong.
-It’s a hand-over from the main tennis commentators, and the “drama” is that Dylan’s so engrossed in the Financial Service app, he doesn’t hear the questions when he’s live on air.
-Oh, and for some reason, he’s singing and humming (quite badly) to himself all the way through.
+Well, here’s where the advert goes a bit wrong.
+It’s a hand-over from the main tennis commentators, and the “drama” is Dylan’s so engrossed in the Financial Service app, he doesn’t hear them when he’s live on air.
+Oh, and for some reason, the app makes him sing and hum (quite badly) to himself.